eclipse-nattable/nattable/HOW_TO_RELEASE.md

 ## Preparation

+ * In case of a major or minor release, ensure that the DEPENDENCIES information is up to date.
+ Update it via the [Eclipse Dash License Tool](https://github.com/eclipse/dash-licenses) `mvn org.eclipse.dash:license-tool-plugin:license-check -Ddash.summary=DEPENDENCIES -Dtycho.target.eager=true`
  * Ensure that everything is checked in to the master branch
  * Create and push a release branch for the version that should be released (e.g. releases/2.0.2)
  * Create a release in the project management: https://projects.eclipse.org/node/1463/create-release